My Addiction to Avocado Toast

 I’ve found myself starting to look forward to it when I wake up in the morning (or afternoon if we don’t have school haha).
 But it is really nice because it gives me sort of a motivation to make a plan for the day.
 I feel that is very important during these times.

 So back to the main point that I feel like I say in everyone of these entries: You have to really focus on the little things.
-Get excited about completing that puzzle, getting out of bed, cleaning your room, or making avocado toast.
+Get excited about completing that puzzle, getting out of bed, cleaning your room(including air ducts with Effective air duct cleaning services), or making avocado toast.
 It makes the days that more exciting.
 Oh, and I’ll attach the avocado toast recipe so maybe someone else can enjoy it too.

 1-2 slices of bread (depending on how much avocado spread you want on each slice)